The Stiperstones Inn

-For more information please have a look around the website, you can see our menus and accommodation, read our reviews and make a booking.
-Or you can check out the local area and attractions, we’ve even included a few sample walks for you to try out.
+For more information please have a look around the website, you can see our menus and accommodation, or you can check out the local area and attractions.
+We have even included a few sample walks for you to try out.
 Full details on how to get here can be found on our getting here page and other local amenities are available on our links page.

-If there is no room at the Inn we may also have accommodation available in one of our four star self catering cottages; The Old Chapel and The Hayloft and the three star Ercall Cottage are also located in the village of Stiperstones.
+You can also check out the accommodation available in one of our four star self catering cottages; The Old Chapel and The Hayloft and the three star Ercall Cottage are also located in the village of Stiperstones.